thegroosalugg/thegroosalugg/README.md

 # 💫 About Me:
-Hello, good afternoon, good, thanks, and you?
+Hi, good afternoon, fine, and you?
 Thanks for asking!

 I have recently transitioned with an interest in a career in tech.
 I have worked previously with Ruby on Rails (CSS and Bootstrap for the frontend) and am currenntly working on my JS skills by learning React.
 NodeJS is next on the menu!